-On the day before your presentation: Prepare a handout of your presentation.
+At least one or two days before the day of your presentation: Prepare a handout of your presentation.
 The handout should be short -- no more than one page -- and should outline the important points

 that you will be covering in your presentation.
-The Graduate Programs Office will make copies of your handout if you request it.
-In this case, please bring the handout to room 4312 one day before your presentation.
-Copies will be left for you on the chair outside of the Center's main door.
-Pick these copies up and take them to the seminar with you.
+The Graduate Programs office will make copies of your handout if you request it.
+In this case, please email or bring a copy of the handout to the Graduate Programs office at least two days before your presentation.
+The office will follow-up once the handouts are ready.

-On the day of your presentation: The Chair of the Graduate Programs Committee or other moderator will introduce you as the presenter.
+On the day of your presentation: The Chair of the Graduate Programs Committee or another moderator will introduce you as the presenter.
 Make

 sure that everyone has received a copy of your handout.
 The presenter usually